-44 D.16-06-007 at 23 and Finding of Fact 21.
+&lt;sup>43 D.16-06-007 at 23 and Finding of Fact 21.

-45 CLECA Opening Brief at 3-4 and SEIA/Vote Solar Opening Brief at 14-15.
+&lt;sup>44 CLECA Opening Brief at 3-4 and SEIA/Vote Solar Opening Brief at 14-15.

-to distinguish between short-run capacity prices, determined by market conditions, and long-run capacity prices, determined by the cost of building new generation.
-But the Commission recognized that using short-run capacity prices had an unfair negative impact on distributed energy resources.
-In addition, the Integrated Resource Planning proceeding's RESOLVE model identifies capacity needs starting in 2020 and provides a view of the capacity market price, that more accurately reflects actual capacity prices in all years.
-He By integrating the Avoided Cost Calculator with the Integrated Resource Planning proceeding modeling outputs, market and construction costs of all new capacity that will be needed in future years are taken into account.
+generation.
+But the Commission recognized that using short-run capacity prices had an unfair negative impact on distributed energy resources and eliminated the Resource Balance Year.
+The Integrated Resource Planning proceeding's RESOLVE model identifies capacity needs starting in 2020 and provides a view of the capacity market price that more accurately reflects actual capacity prices in all years, negating the need for the capacity prices from the Resource Balance Year.
+The Commission envisions a future where avoided generation capacity values are based on Integrated Resource Planning proceeding outputs and reflects market conditions.
+By integrating the Avoided Cost Calculator with the Integrated Resource Planning proceeding modeling outputs now, we take a step toward that future, with the knowledge that market and construction costs of all new capacity that will be needed in future years are now taken into account.
 Reintroducing the Resource Balance Year into the Avoided Cost Calculator would be duplicative and unnecessary.
 Accordingly, the Commission should deny the request of Joint Utilities to reestablish the Resource Balance Year in the Avoided Cost Calculator.